amob/Variable_teosinte-biota-interactions/README.txt

-This repository contains the data and analyses presented in "Teosinte populations exhibit weak local adaptation to their rhizosphere biota despite strong effects of biota source on teosinte fitness and traits" by authors XXXXXXX
+This repository contains the data and analyses presented in "Teosinte populations exhibit weak local adaptation to their rhizosphere biota despite strong effects of biota source on teosinte fitness and traits" by authors Anna M. O'Brien, Ruairidh J.H.
+Sawers, Jaime Gasca-Pineda, Ivan Baxter, Luis E. Eguiarte, Jeffrey Ross-Ibarra, and Sharon Y. Strauss.

-Author X wrote all analyses.
+Author Anna M. O'Brien wrote all analyses.

 Script Teo_Collecting_Map_Figure.R is makes Figure S1.
 It takes file "population locations.csv" and data downloaded from worldclim/bioclim as inputs.